 How to fix my slow internet?

 There are a lot of different ways in which you can deal with your slow internet.
-Some of them are either changing router or Wi-Fi service, switching off the extra unusable connected devices, restarting your device, moving closer to router, turning on your phone after switching on airplane mode.
+Some of them are either changing the router or Wi-Fi service, switching off the extra unusable connected devices, restarting your device, moving closer to the router, and turning on your phone after switching on airplane mode.

-How last can my modem last for?
+How last can my modem last?